 Muscle strain, sweating, wooziness, lightheadedness, hot flashes, shivering sensation or insensibility, fear of dying, going funny or losing control and a feeling of detachment from the environment are common symptoms.
 Seek for emergency medical help.

-It is vital to call for a health pro particularly if an individual experiences an attack for the 1st time.
+It is vital to call for a health professional particularly if an individual experiences an attack for the first time.
 Identify the reason behind the symptoms.
 The symptoms and signs of a panic episode are like medical issues.

 If unsure, a health pro will be a big help.
 While hanging around for help, find the root of the assault.